 How To Quick Pickle (almost) Anything!
-Today I’m exploring the vibrant world of quick and easy refrigerator pickles ~ these crisp and colorful homemade quickles are more complex in flavor than commercial pickles.
-And since you don’t need any special equipment or complicated recipes, you’re going to want to jump right in with me.
+Today I’m exploring the vibrant world of quick and easy refrigerator pickles ~ these crisp homemade ‘quickles‘ are more complex in flavor than commercial pickles.
+You don’t need any special equipment or complicated recipes!

 Pickles work like a squeeze of lemon to brighten foods with an acidic punch.